popphp/pop-form/README.md

 }
 ```

-So a few things are going on in the above example:
+There are number of different concepts happening in the above example:

 1. We created the form object and gave it an 'id' attribute.
 2. We created the individual field elements setting their name, label, attributes, validators, etc.